Jacobus Oldenbroek

 Jacobus Hendrik Oldenbroek (10 November 1897 – 7 March 1970) was a Dutch trade union leader and politician, who served as general secretary of the International Confederation of Free Trade Unions.

 Born in Amsterdam, Oldenbroek became a clerk and joined the Nederlands Verbond van Vakverenigingen union.
 Through this, he met Edo Fimmen, and the two began working closely together.
 Along with Fimmen, he began working for the International Federation of Trade Unions in 1919, and then the International Transport Workers' Federation (ITF) in 1921.

 Oldenbroek also joined the Social Democratic Workers' Party (SDAP), and was elected as a local councillor.
 However, in 1932 he was part of the left-wing split which formed the Independent Socialist Party (OSP), serving as its first treasurer.
 He continued working for the ITF, although the federation insisted that he put forward more centrist views in this role, and eventually required him to resign from the OSP, returning to the SDAP.

-In 1937, Oldenbroek became assistant general secretary of the ITF.
+In 1937, Oldenbroek became assistant general secretary of the ITF, after Nathan Nathans was killed in the 1937 Beert KLM Douglas DC-2 crash.
 In this role, he devoted significant time to Germany, where trade unions had been made illegal.
 He established an underground network of sailors based in the country, and planned to remain in Amsterdam to further this activity even once it became clear that World War II was imminent.
 He also launched back into political activity, and was again elected as a local councillor in September 1939.
 Soon after, the ITF headquarters were evacuated to London, Fimmen also leaving for England.
 However, Fimmen soon became ill, and Oldenbroek was called to London to take over his duties.
 One of his first acts was to publicly call for crews of ships sailing under the flags of countries threatened by the Nazis to sail to Allied ports.
 He later set up an organisation of sailors from states occupied by the Nazis.